thradams/thradams.github.io/clang.md

 ## try-block statement and throw

-try block statement creates a region where we can use throw and jump to the catch block.
+try block statement creates a region where we can use throw and jump to the end of statement of inside catch block.

 ```cpp